mvolkmann/blog/input/nunjucks.md

 - `random` returns a random element from an array
 - `rejectattr` filters an array of objects, rejecting those where a given property passes a test
 - `selectattr` filters an array of objects, keeping those where a given property passes a test
-- `sort` sorts a data array.
+- `sort` sorts an array.
 It is called as a function with three arguments.
   The first is a boolean indicating whether the sort should be in reverse order.
   The second is a boolean indicating whether the sort should be case insensitive.
   The third is the string name of the property on which the objects should be sorted.